JoelPub/joelpub.github.io/_posts/2020-06-11-AEM-COMPONENT-USE-IN-CONTENT.md

 catalog: true 						# 是否归档
 tags:	AEM							#标签
 ---
-## Creating your first AEM SLING SERVLET:
+# How many times is an AEM Component used in the JCR?
 https://sourcedcode.com/blog/aem/how-many-times-is-an-aem-component-used-in-the-jcr

-# How many times is an AEM Component used in the JCR?

 ```javascript